Anupriya-Dey/Starve-Free-Readers-Writers-Problem/README.md

 The immediate solution to this problem gives priority to either readers or writers.
 Thus, it can resut in starvation of either writers or readers in the queue respectively.
 Below is the implementation of Starve-Free readers writers solution where no reader and writer is allowed to wait indefinitely for a resource.

 ## Starve-Free solution
+Only Processes with `in_mx` can enter working space.
+Since, all processes will then be pushed into FIFO queue of in_mx sempahore, reader processes that come after writers will be executed later.
+Hence, this solution is starve-free.
+Readers and writers are queued by calling `wait()` function on semaphore `in_mx`.

 ### Initialisation of Global Variables
 ```